ABOUT MARC FREEDMAN

-For media interview requests or speaking invitations, please contact: Michele Melendez, associate director for communications, Encore.org, at (202) 670-5246 or email@example.com.
+For media interview requests or speaking invitations, please contact: Sara Rounsaville, vice president of communications, Encore.org, at email@example.com.

 Marc Freedman is CEO and founder of Encore.org (formerly Civic Ventures).
 He spearheaded the creation of Experience Corps (now AARP Experience Corps), mobilizing Americans over 55 to improve the education of low-income children, and The Purpose Prize, an annual $100,000 award for social innovators in the second half of life.

 Freedman has been described by The New York Times as “the voice of aging baby boomers who are eschewing retirement for … meaningful and sustaining work later in life,” while The Wall Street Journal states, “In the past decade, Mr. Freedman has emerged as a leading voice in discussions nationwide about the changing face of retirement.”

 He is author of The Big Shift: Navigating the New Stage Beyond Midlife, which The New York Times calls “an imaginative work with the potential to affect our individual lives and our collective future.”
 His earlier books include Encore: Finding Work That Matters in the Second Half of Life (praised as "wonderful" and "highly recommended" by Library Journal); Prime Time: How Baby Boomers Will Revolutionize Retirement and Transform America (hailed by The New York Times as an "inspiring, informative, mind-opening book"); and The Kindness of Strangers.